apache/celix/documents/getting_started/using_services_with_c.md

-#Apache Celix - Best Practices
+#Apache Celix - Using Services with C

 ## Intro

-This example should give a best practice approach for providing and using service with Apache Celix.
+This example gives an overview for providing and using services with Apache Celix with C.

 ## Services

-To start-of, services in Celix are just a pointer to a memory location registered in the service registry using a name and an optional set of key/value pairs.
+To start-of, C services in Celix are just a pointer to a memory location registered in the service registry using a name and an optional set of key/value pairs.

 By convention use the following service layout: